Hornemann Institute: E-Publications

 With the free of charge E-Publications of the Hornemann Institute (university papers, conference papers, essays, project documentations, videos and posters), the institute promotes the exchange of information for quick and uncomplicated publication and research.
 In cooperation with the Technische Informationsbibliothek Hannover (TIB), the institute uses Digital Object Identifier as a permanent and reliable reference for deposited data.
 In addition, the Hornemann Institute runs a Wikipedia-like information platform which offers access to new research and questions of practice on salt and salt-related decay of monuments and objects.

 E-Learning

-For nearly 20 years, the Hornemann Institute has been developing E-learning courses in the field of preservation of cultural heritage in cooperation with the teaching staff of the HAWK.
+For more than 25 years, the Hornemann Institute has been developing E-learning courses in the field of preservation of cultural heritage in cooperation with the teaching staff of the HAWK.
 The courses comprise hundreds of pictures from conservation practice and varied possibilities for testing your knowledge.

 All participants can contact the tutor to clarify questions about the course materials and their practical implementation.
 Upon successful completion participants receive a certificate of qualification.
 Some courses can be credited for the study at the HAWK.